2016 Tax-Foreclosed Real Property Auctions

 |Property Region||Auction Date||Auction Location|

-Public Act 501, which took effect January 14, 2015 revised Section 211.78m and the qualifications for foreclosure sale buyers.
-At a minimum bid auction, the purchaser must meet all of the following conditions:
+Public Act 501, which took effect January 14, 2015 revised Section 211.78m and the qualifications for foreclosure auction bidders and buyers.
+At our auction, the purchaser must meet all of the following conditions:

 - (a) The person does not directly or indirectly hold more than a de minimis legal interest in any property with delinquent property taxes located in the same county as the property.

 - (b) The person is not directly or indirectly responsible for any unpaid civil fines for a violation of an ordinance authorized by section 4l of the home rule city act, 1909 PA 279, MCL 117.4l, in the local tax collection unit in which the property is located.